alwayswong/100daysofcode/log.md

 # Log
 ## **Day 37:** March 18, 2021
-Today's Progress: Drilling with OOP to make pong work
+Today's Progress: Drilling with OOP to make pong work.
+Got the paddles and ball and bouncing functionality

 Thoughts: Certainly a lot of effort to make things easy to follow for someone reviewing code, but probably worthwhile down the line